daattali/beautiful-jekyll/_posts/2015-01-04-first-post.md

 **Step 2:** We need to open up the pyzillow.py file and add the rent zestimate parameter:

 If you don't know where your pyzillow file is, you can search for the file "pyzillow.py".
-I know if you have a Mac, then you can press cmd + space and type in pyzillow.py and it should appear.
-You can do the same thing with windows and search for the file by typing pyzillow.py in the start menu
+If you have a Mac, then you can press command + space and type in pyzillow.py and it should appear.
+You can do the same thing with Windows and search for the file by typing pyzillow.py in the start menu.

 Once you have opened the file, find the `get_deep_search_results` function and inside the function, you should see the `params`.
 We are going to add the rent zestimate parameter inside here to be able to access the data.